 - Testing for Fragile-X syndrome is recommended if:

 - one or more of the disease symptoms are evident in a child

-- the mother is known to carry a pre- or full mutation in the FMR1 gene.
-A pre-mutation is a FMR1 gene with 55 to 200 repeats of the CGG triplet.
-Women with the pre-mutation have an increased risk of having a child with Fragile-X syndrome.
+- the biological mother is known to carry a mutation in the FMR1 gene.
+This can be a ‘pre-mutation’ (with 55 to 200 repeats of the CGG triple) or a ‘full’ mutation (with 200+ repeats).

-- if there is a history of unexplained mental retardation in the family.
+- if there is a history of unexplained intellectual disabilities in the family.

-- Testing is carried out by looking directly at the FMR1 gene in cells obtained from a blood sample.
+- Genetic testing looks directly at the FMR1 gene in cells obtained from a blood sample.
 The number of repeated CGG triplets is counted within the FMR1 gene to identify if there are more than 200 repeats.

-- Prenatal diagnosis testing is also possible to determine whether or not the baby has inherited the abnormal gene.
+- Prenatal diagnosis testing is also possible to determine whether the baby has inherited the mutated gene.